Skip to Content

 Swiss Chard

-In most recipes, chard is a wonderful substitute for spinach because it is grown for its flavorful and nutrient-dense leaves and leafstalks, or petioles.
+In most recipes, chard is a wonderful substitute for spinach because it is grown for its flavorful and nutrient-dense leaves, leafstalks, or petioles.
 It prefers chilly temperatures, although it can survive the summer without bolting.
 It is excellent for decorative plantings and edible landscaping because of its colorful petioles and leaves.

 Kale